-- Provides additional funding for the prevention, diagnosis, and treatment of COVID-19; limits liability for volunteer health care professionals; prioritizes Food and Drug Administration (FDA) review of certain drugs; allows emergency use of certain diagnostic tests that are not approved by the FDA; expands healthinsurance coverage for diagnostic testing and requires coverage for preventative services and vaccines; and revises other provisions, including those regarding the medical supply chain, the national stockpile, the health care workforce, the Healthy Start program, telehealth services, nutrition services, Medicare, and Medicaid. - Temporarily suspends payments for federal student loans and revises provisions related to campus-based aid, supplemental educational-opportunity grants, federal work-study, subsidized loans, Pell grants, and foreign institutions. - Authorizes the Department of the Treasury temporarily to guarantee moneymarket funds.
+- Increased unemployment insurance benefits, expanded eligibility and offered workers an additional \$600 a week for four month, in addition to state unemployment programs.279 - Established special rules for certain tax-favored withdrawals from retirement plans; delayed due dates for employer payroll taxes and estimated tax payments for corporations; and revised other provisions, including those related to losses, charitable deductions, and business interest. - Provided additional funding for the prevention, diagnosis, and treatment of COVID-19; limited liability for volunteer health care professionals; prioritized Food and Drug Administration (FDA) review of certain drugs; allow ed emergency use of certain diagnostic tests that had not been approved by the FDA; expanded health-insurance coverage for diagnostic testing and required coverage for preventative services and vaccines; and revised other provisions, including those regarding the medical supply chain, the national stockpile, the health care workforce, the Healthy Start program, telehealth services, nutrition services, Medicare, and Medicaid. - Temporarily suspended payments for federal student loans and revised provisions related to campus-based aid, supplemental educational-opportunity grants, federal work-study, subsidized loans, Pell grants, and foreign institutions. - Authorized the Department of the Treasury temporarily to guarantee moneymarket funds.

 On April 23, 2020, the House passed H.R.
 266 (P.L.
 116-139), the Paycheck Protection Program and Health Care Enhancement Act, following similar actions by the Senate the previous day.
-The measure provides \$484 billion for small business loans, health care providers, and COVID-19 testing.
+The measure provided \$484 billion for small business loans, health care providers, and COVID-19 testing.
 In particular, the law

-- Provides additional lending authority for certain Small Business Administration (SBA) programs in response to COVID-19 increases the authority for (1) the Paycheck Protection Program, under which the SBA may guarantee certain loans to small businesses during the COVID-19 pandemic; and (2) advances on emergency economic injury disaster loans made in response to COVID-19.
-The division also expands eligibility for such disaster loans and advances to include agricultural enterprises. - Provides \$100 billion in FY2020 supplemental appropriations to HHS for the Public Health and Social Services Emergency Fund, including \$75 billion to reimburse health care providers for health care related expenses or lost revenues that are attributable to the coronavirus outbreak; and \$25 billion for expenses to research, develop, validate, manufacture, purchase, administer, and expand capacity for COVID-19 tests to effectively monitor and suppress COVID-19. - Allocates specified portions of the \$25 billion for COVID-19 testing to states, localities, territories, and tribes; the Centers for Diseases Control and Prevention; the National Institutes of Health; the Biomedical Advanced Research and Development Authority; the Food and Drug Administration; community health centers; rural health clinics; and testing for the uninsured.
+- Provided additional lending authority for certain Small Business Administration (SBA) programs in response to COVID-19, increased the authority for: (1) the Paycheck Protection Program, under which the SBA may guarantee certain loans to small businesses during the COVID-19 pandemic; and (2) advanced on emergency economic injury disaster loans made in response to COVID-19.
+The provision also expanded eligibility for disaster loans and advances to include agricultural enterprises. - Provided \$100 billion in FY2020 supplemental appropriations to HHS for the Public Health and Social Services Emergency Fund, including \$75 billion to reimburse health care providers for health care related expenses or lost revenues that were attributable to the coronavirus outbreak; and \$25 billion for expenses to research, develop, validate, manufacture, purchase, administer, and expand capacity for COVID-19 tests to effectively monitor and suppress COVID-19. - Allocated specified portions of the \$25 billion for COVID-19 testing to states, localities, territories, and tribes; the Centers for Diseases Control and Prevention; the National Institutes of Health; the Biomedical Advanced Research and Development Authority; the Food and Drug Administration; community health centers; rural health clinics; and testing for the uninsured.